-We are going to spend this week practicing writing a narrative about an event that we experienced like the characters in our stories this week.
+We are going to spend this week practicing writing a narrative about a time when we made responsible decisions.
 We can use the information in our stories to show us how to explain one event and use details to tell about it.
 The writing process helps us learn the steps we can take to do our very best writing.
 This process is: 1.
 Prewrite, 2.
 Compose, 3.
 Share, 4.
 Feedback, 5.
 Polish Writing, 6.
 Final Draft.
-As you become more comfortable with this writing process, you will notice that sometimes you can complete the steps out of order based on the type of writing you are doing.
+Remember that sometimes you can complete the steps out of order based on the type of writing you are doing.
 For example, you might want to compose or write your thoughts about a topic before completing any prewriting.
 After your writing is finalized, we are going to congratulate each other with a celebration of our learning.
 So, let's look at the Writing Process Anchor Chart and review together.